Learn Alcohol Cravings in Recovery:...

 Coping Strategies for Alcohol Cravings

-No matter how long your cravings last, there are many ways to cope with the urge to drink.
-Sometimes you can avoid triggering situations—but that’s not always possible.
-You can also learn how to navigate triggers without giving in to your cravings.
-In treatment, your care team might suggest several different strategies.
+No matter how long your alcohol cravings last during recovery, there are many ways to cope with the urge to drink.
+While sometimes you can avoid situations that trigger alcohol cravings, other times you might not be able to.
+Thankfully, there are things you can do to successfully navigate triggers without giving in to your alcohol cravings.

 Choose Fulfilling Alternatives

-No feeling lasts forever—even alcohol cravings come and go.7 Sometimes all you need to do is wait them out.
-During that time, you can distract yourself with an engaging alternative to drinking.
-You might go for a walk, listen to music, or try a new sober hobby.
+No feeling lasts forever, and even alcohol cravings come and go.4 Sometimes all you need to do is wait them out.
+During that time, try to distract yourself with an engaging alternative to drinking.
+This might include going for a walk with some family members, listening to music, or anything else that brings you joy or a sense of peace.

 Meditate to Reduce Stress